japila-books/spark-sql-internals/docs/logical-operators/UnresolvedRelation.md

 # UnresolvedRelation Leaf Logical Operator for Table Reference

 [[tableIdentifier]][[creating-instance]]
-`UnresolvedRelation` is a link:spark-sql-LogicalPlan-LeafNode.adoc[leaf logical operator] to represent a *table reference* in a logical query plan that has yet to be resolved (i.e. looked up in a catalog).
+`UnresolvedRelation` is a spark-sql-LogicalPlan-LeafNode.md[leaf logical operator] to represent a *table reference* in a logical query plan that has yet to be resolved (i.e. looked up in a catalog).

 [NOTE]
 ====
-If after link:spark-sql-Analyzer.adoc[Analyzer] has finished analyzing a logical query plan the plan has still a `UnresolvedRelation` it link:spark-sql-Analyzer-CheckAnalysis.adoc#UnresolvedRelation[fails the analyze phase] with the following `AnalysisException`:
+If after spark-sql-Analyzer.md[Analyzer] has finished analyzing a logical query plan the plan has still a `UnresolvedRelation` it spark-sql-Analyzer-CheckAnalysis.md#UnresolvedRelation[fails the analyze phase] with the following `AnalysisException`:

 ```
 Table or view not found: [tableIdentifier]